-- a scaled score of at least 50, or - a letter grade of A, B or C in two units of English; Literature or English as an Additional Language or Dialect studied in Year 12.
+- a scaled score of at least 50, or - a letter grade of A, B or C in one of the courses of English; Literature or English as an Additional Language or Dialect studied in Year 12.

 3. Achievement of Sufficiently High ATAR